mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 I compared the difference between neighborhood satisfaction among residents of multiracial neighborhoods to neighborhood satisfaction among residents in general.
 In particular, I focused on comparisons between same-race residents.
 The traditional theories of neighborhood change predict lower satisfaction in multiracial neighborhoods.
 Recall, however, that two separate hypotheses predict different patterns: Putnam's -@putnam_e_2007 constrict theory predicts lower satisfaction among all racial groups while Abascal and Baldassarri -@abascal_love_2015 white exceptionalism predicts lower satisfaction only among whites.
 In contrast to both, the strongest form of the shared satisfaction perspective predicts that residents of multiracial neighborhoods will be as satisfied as residents elsewhere in the region.

 To examine these hypotheses, I compared estimates of a model using the multiracial sample from the 2016 DCAS to estimates that used the DC area-wide sample from the 2018 DCAS.
 I used the model in Equation \ref{eqn:model} without neighborhood fixed-effects.

 \revision{To examine these hypotheses, I first compared the percentage of satisfied residents in multiracial neighborhoods, calculated from the 2016 DCAS, to the percentage of satisfied residents in all DC-area neighborhoods from the 2018 DCAS.
 Table} \ref{tab:descbn} \revision{reports these values}.
 Among residents of the entire DC area, 78.3 percent were satisfied in their neighborhoods.
 Consistent with the social disorganization hypothesis, the percentage was 7.6 percentage points higher than satisfaction felt among residents of multiracial neighborhoods ($p{<}0.05$ from a two-sample t-test).
 But Table \ref{tab:descbn} also shows that the lower satisfaction levels can be largely attributed to white residents.
 White residents of multiracial neighborhoods were 16.2 percent less likely to be satisfied with their neighborhoods than white residents in the DC area ($p{<}0.001$).
 Asian residents of multiracial neighborhoods were also less likely to be satisfied than DC-area Asian residents, but the difference was insufficiently large to be confident that it did not arise from sampling variation ($p{=}0.200$).
 Black multiracial neighborhood residents were 2.1 percentage points less likely to be satisfied than Black DC-area residents generally, while Latinos were about equally likely to be satisfied living in multiracial neighborhoods as elsewhere in the DC area.

 \abouthere{Table}{tab:descbn}

-\revision{To further examine differences across multiracial and all DC-area neighborhoods by race, I combined the DCAS 2016 data with the DCAS 2018 data.
+\label{rev:comparative}\revision{To further examine differences across multiracial and all DC-area neighborhoods by race, I combined the DCAS 2016 data with the DCAS 2018 data.
 I estimated a model that included an interaction between being part of the 2016 multiracial neighborhood sample.
 Figure }\ref{fig:between}\revision{ reports the average marginal effect of living in a multiracial neighborhood compared to the DC area as a whole.}[^AME]\revision{ The plot confirms the lack of difference among Latinx and Black residents living in multiracial neighborhoods compared to DC-area neighborhoods generally.
 Black residents of multiracial neighborhoods were only one percentage point more satisfied than the average Black residents of the DC-area and Latinx residents of multiracial neighborhoods were only two percentage points less satisfied than Latinx residents of the DC area.
 In contrast, both white and Asian residents of multiracial neighborhoods were 16 percentage points less satisfied than the respective residents of the DC area.
 The effect was unlikely due to sampling error among white residents while the results were borderline statistically insignificant among Asian residents.}[^combined-p]

 \abouthere{Figure}{fig:between}

-[^AME]: \revision{The point estimates in Figure }\ref{fig:between}\revision{ represent the mean average marginal effect across the five imputed datasets and the confidence intervals represent the largest absolute value across the five imputed datasets.
+[^AME]: \label{rev:ame}\revision{The point estimates in Figure }\ref{fig:between}\revision{ represent the mean average marginal effect across the five imputed datasets and the confidence intervals represent the largest absolute value across the five imputed datasets.
 Table }\ref{tab:combined}\revision{ in the supplement reports all parameter estimates for the model.}

 [^combined-p]: \revision{The $p$-values for the difference between white residents of multiracial neighborhoods and all DC-area white residents had a range of 0.003 to 0.005 between the five imputations, while the range of $p$-values for differences among Asian residents was 0.052 to 0.063.}

 The results cast doubt on the universality of the Putnam's -@putnam_e_2007 constrict theory.
-Black and Latino residents of multiracial neighborhoods were equally or more satisfied than their counterparts elsewhere in the metropolitan area. \revision{Living in a multiracial neighborhood predict lower levels of satisfaction among white and Asian residents.
-The result mostly affirms Abascal and Baldassarri's -@abascal_love_2015 prediction of white exceptionalism, \revision{with the caveat that no differences existed between white and Asian residents.} In addition to providing evidence against the constrict theory, the results also cast doubt on the strongest view of the shared satisfaction perspective that white residents find as much satisfaction in multiracial neighborhoods as other neighborhoods.[^entropy]
+Black and Latino residents of multiracial neighborhoods were equally or more satisfied than their counterparts elsewhere in the metropolitan area. \revision{Living in a multiracial neighborhood predicts lower levels of satisfaction among white and Asian residents.
+The result mostly affirms Abascal and Baldassarri's -@abascal_love_2015 prediction of white exceptionalism, \label{rev:ab-caveat}\revision{with the caveat that no differences existed between white and Asian residents.} In addition to providing evidence against the constrict theory, the results also cast doubt on the strongest view of the shared satisfaction perspective that white residents find as much satisfaction in multiracial neighborhoods as other neighborhoods.[^entropy]

 [^entropy]: I also analyzed the association between entropy and satisfaction among groups using only the DC area-wide data from the DCAS 2018.
 The results were consistent with the findings presented in Figure \ref{fig:between}.